Bg

 When your little one laughs, you can’t help but smile and feel happy, right?
 It’s like the sweetest reward for all of the work you’re doing to take care of your little human around the clock.
 Studies have shown [] that laughter can help strengthen infant-caregiver attachment and these playful interactions are highly rewarding for parents and babies as well.

 Babies learn to laugh long before they can say their first words.
 This early form of communication can help them express contentment, just like crying helps them express displeasure.
-It’s also one of the earliest forms of interactive communication and recognition of shared experiences.
-Babies often initiate laughter to get a positive response from their communication partner or laugh in response to something they enjoy.
+It’s also one of the earliest forms of interactive communication and a means of recognizing shared experiences.
+Babies often laugh to elicit a positive response from their communication partner or in response to something they enjoy.
 How cool is that?

 Babies tend to love silly sounds and facial expressions.
 Get as goofy as you can and see how your little one reacts!